Instance-JS/Instance/docs/proofs/Mass-is-probability-3.md

 >
 > Black holes SHOULD BE a quantum system of gravitons (or some other kind of collapsed particle/wavefunction) forced into a Bose-Einstein condensate state.
 >
 > Critically, this means they will behave like one giant quantum wave.
-(The amplitude of which is the 'mountain' of probability.)
+(The amplitude of which is the 'mountain' of time (sitting on the 'surface' of the 4D hypersphere) 'extending' into 5D Probability).
 >
 > See, I'm not TOTALLY out of my depth.
 Just mathematically out of it 😉